flexmonster/flutter-flexmonster/README.md

 ## Flexmonster Pivot Table & Charts

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
-It is packed with all core features for data analysis and can easily become a part of your Blazor data visualization project.
+It is packed with all core features for data analysis and can easily become a part of your Flutter data visualization project.
 The tool supports popular frameworks like Angular, React, Vue, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=wrap_flutter).
 Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

 This package is a [Flexmonster Pivot](https://www.flexmonster.com?r=wrap_flutter) wrapper for [Flutter](https://flutter.dev) applications.